There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online Restricted

 - Level 3 option in the Economics; Professional Economics major sequences

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) tutorial participation and (2) examinations.
+Indicative assessments in this unit are as follows: (1) essay and (2) final examination.
 Further information is available in the unit outline.